htr2b/htr2b/README.md

-## Hi there 👋 3rd Year Computer Engineering Student at Ankara Yıldırım Beyazıt University.
+##3rd Year Computer Engineering Student at Ankara Yıldırım Beyazıt University.
 Skilled in Java, C++, and Python, with a focus on software development and AI.
 Experienced in building web applications and model training.
 Always eager to learn new technologies and enhance my skills through hands-on projects.

 <!--